 There are more and less sustainable materials.
 Some materials are toxic to the environment, if they rot or are burned, like PVC.
 But usually, the most problematic about material is the finishing, which makes the nice water-repellent effect.
 Greenpeace had a large DETOX campaign about this topic on outdoor gear.

-ARKEL: The Cordura material is apparently made in „America“ (which can be almost anywhere – so I will check).
+ARKEL: The Cordura material is apparently made in „America“.
+I got no more info on that.

 ORTLIEB produces in Germany, which I find great.

 ARKEL produces in Canada with their CRDITED Crew, which is also great.

 VAUDE produces the bags in Asia.
 It is member of the Fair Wear Foundation, which is a good organisation that supports its members in improving working conditions in the supply chain – and also makes a lot of this information transparent.